MAlexGG/songs/README.md

 ***
 ## General Info

-This is an excercise for practice ECMAScript 6 features like map, filter, reduce, sort and ternary operators (It's mandatory to use them to manipulate arrays) for, forEach and if/else it's not allowed .It has empty functions that you should complete and run the tests, you can add parameters.
+This is an exercise for practice ECMAScript 6 features like map, filter, reduce, sort and ternary operators (It's mandatory to use them to manipulate arrays) for, forEach and if/else it's not allowed .It has empty functions that you should complete and run the tests, you can add parameters.
 It has a data file that contains songs information and your goal is to pass all tests, you don't have to show anything on the screen.

 ## Requirements
 Fork this repo into your Github account.